amd/amd-fftw/README_AMD.md

 various optimizations involving improved SIMD Kernel functions, improved copy functions (cpy2d and cpy2d_pair used in rank-0 transform and buffering plan), improved 256-bit kernels selection by Planner and an optional in-place transpose for large problem sizes.
+AMD Optimized FFTW improves the performance of in-place MPI FFT over FFTW 3.3.8 by employing a faster in-place MPI transpose function.

 FFTW is a free collection of fast C routines for computing the Discrete Fourier Transform and various special cases thereof in one or more